wbamberg/idl-reference/docs/nsIAccessibleRetrieval.md

 Return an accessible for the given DOM node from the cache.
 @note  the method is intended for testing purposes

-@param aNode  [in] the DOM node to get an accessible for

-@return       cached accessible for the given DOM node if any

 #### Parameters ####